jhpyle/docassemble/_docs/config.md

 * The part between `<style>` and `</style>` is optional and simply demonstrates how the list of interviews can be styled.
 The [CSS] commands could also be put in a separate [CSS] file.
-* The part that retrieves the interview list is the [Javascript] call to [`$.get()`], which is between `<script type="text/javascript">` and `</script>`.
+* The part that retrieves the interview list is the [JavaScript] call to [`$.get()`], which is between `<script type="text/javascript">` and `</script>`.
 The part that plugs the [HTML] into the screen is the call to [`.html()`].
 * [jQuery] needs to be loaded before the call to `$.get()`.  [jQuery] is very common on web sites, so it may already be loaded on your site.
-* The [Javascript] code is wrapped in a call to
+* The [JavaScript] code is wrapped in a call to
   [`$( document ).ready`].
 This may not be necessary on your site, but it can help avoid the potential problem where call to [`.html()`] takes place before the `<div id="interviews"></div>`